AUD/USD, NZD/USD, USD/CNY – Asian Session Daily Forecast

 AUD/USD Technical Analysis

-AUD/USD dropped 0.49% on Thursday and broke through support at 0.6840.
-This was the strongest one-day drop since October 1.
-However, the pair has since leveled off.
+AUD/USD has posted gains on Monday and Tuesday.
+The pair has broken through resistance at 0.6840 in the Asian session.
+If the pair can sustain the upward movement, resistance at 0.6880 will be under pressure.
 There is a major support level at the round number of 0.6800.
-Note that the 50-EMA lies just above this level, so this support line could be a substantial obstacle for the pair.
+Note that the 50-EMA lies below the pair, which indicates an upward trend and is a bullish signal.

 USD/CNY

-USD/CNY was almost unchanged last week as the pair continues to show limited movement.
-In Monday’s European session, the pair is trading at 7.0591, down 0.08% on the day.
+USD/CNY has recorded slight losses on Tuesday.
+In the European session, the pair is trading at 7.0572, down 0.14% on the day.

 USD/CNY Technical Analysis

-The line of 7.0592 has been under pressure in support for most of the second half of October, but continues to show resilience.
-The 50-EMA is close to 7.08, which is acting as resistance on the pair.
+USD/CNY has tested support at 7.0592 for a fourth straight day, but is clearly having difficulty consolidating below this stubborn line.
+The 50-EMA, which is just below 7.08, has been above the pair for several days, signaling a downtrend.
 I expect USD/CNY to continue to test support at 7.0592 – if this line breaks, it would be a significant breakthrough.
 Below, there is support at the round number of 7.0400.

 NZD/USD